Tax a necessary evil

 Tax in context

-When building a financial plan it is vital that the affect of any given strategy pays heed to any tax consequences that may arise.
+When building a financial plan it is vital that the effect of any given strategy pays heed to any tax consequences that may arise.
 Whilst tax shouldn’t affect the stated objective or drive contract selection, its impact will have a bearing on the net returns enjoyed.

 Avoidance v.
 Evasion